SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Method

 \subsection{Modeling scattering media using Gaussians}

 We decompose the smoke-filled scene into two sets of Gaussians: surface Gaussians $\mathcal{G}$ representing surfaces in the scene, and smoke Gaussians $\mathcal{S}$ capturing the dynamic smoke plume.
-Before we provide details about the two sets, we explain how to render images using Gaussian primitives.
+Before detailing these sets, we explain how to render images using Gaussian primitives.

 We first define the transmittance function, which is central to volumetric rendering.
 For a ray $\mathbf{r}(t) = \mathbf{o} + t\mathbf{d}$ starting at position $\mathbf{o}$ in direction $\mathbf{d}$, the transmittance $T_{\sigma}(t)$ represents the probability that the ray travels from its origin to point $\mathbf{r}(t)$ without obstruction.
 It is defined as: